To Bako National Park

 I was no match for the monkey, which leaped at me, I think, but I felt its grubby little hand grab the heel of my shoe.
 I started screaming bloody murder.

-Wild monkeys are known to pass you fucking RABIES if they bite you, what THE HELL WERE WE DOING?!?!?!??!
+Wild monkeys are known to pass you RABIES if they bite you, what THE HELL WERE WE DOING?!?!?!??!
 Mind you, I had no idea what was up with A as I ran away screaming, looking after my damn self.

 Luckily, yes, luckily, it stupidly lucky of us, the monkeys backed off.
 My screaming must've done it.
 I later read that making noise is NOT THE ANSWER.
 GIVE THEM YOUR BLOODY FOOD.